Harry Douglas

 Harry Douglas IV (born September 16, 1984) is an American former professional football player who was a wide receiver for 10 seasons in the National Football League (NFL).
 He played college football for the Louisville Cardinals.

 Douglas was selected by the Atlanta Falcons in the third round of the 2008 NFL draft.
 He played for the Falcons for seven seasons before playing another three seasons with the Tennessee Titans.
 He now works as an NFL analyst for ESPN and host on ESPN Radio.

 Early life

-Douglas attended Jonesboro High School.
-Douglas was a basketball star in high school, averaging 20.5 points, 3 rebounds, 4.5 assists, and 3 steals as a senior.
-On the gridiron, he was also exceptional, accumulating 80 catches for 1,539 yards and 14 touchdowns over his 3-year career.
-He was rated 3-stars by Rivals.com and accepted a scholarship to Louisville in 2003, picking the Cardinals over Cincinnati, Pittsburgh, and Missouri.
+Douglas attended Jonesboro High School in Jonesboro, Georgia.
+Douglas played basketball in high school.
+In football, he accumulated 80 catches for 1,539 yards and 14 touchdowns over a 3-year career.
+He was awarded a scholarship to the University of Louisville in 2003.

 He is the brother of Toney Douglas, who last played point guard for the Memphis Grizzlies of the National Basketball Association (NBA) and currently plays for Liga Portuguesa de Basquetebol, a professional club of a Portuguese basketball league.
 Harry and Toney are the sixth pair of brothers to play in the NFL and NBA.